 Book a voyage aboard any of the lines that cruise this region in the fall: Holland America, Princess, Royal Caribbean, Norwegian, Cunard, Carnival, Seabourn and Silversea are some options.
 Itineraries vary by length and route, and feature many ports of call.
 Embarkation homeports in the U.S. include New York, Boston and Baltimore, while Canadian sailings typically depart from Montreal and Quebec.

-As an example for pricing, a five-night round-trip voyage from New York on Regal Princess (Princess Cruises) at the end of October is $449 per person.
-Check out NEA Vacations for more cruise deals!
+As an example for pricing, a five-night round-trip voyage from New York on Regal Princess (Princess Cruises) at the end of October is $449 per person, as of this writing.
+Check out NEA Travel for more cruise deals!

 2. Leaf-peep by ATV in Killington, Vermont